Alcohol intoxication: Legal issues

 Laws on drunkenness vary.
 In the United States, it is a criminal offense for a person to be drunk while driving a motorized vehicle, except in Wisconsin, where it is only a fine for the first offense.
 It is also a criminal offense to fly an aircraft or (in some American states) to assemble or operate an amusement park ride while drunk.
 Similar laws also exist in the United Kingdom and most other countries.

-In some countries, it is also an offense to serve alcohol to an already-intoxicated person, and, often, alcohol can be sold only by persons qualified to serve responsibly through alcohol server training.
+In some jurisdictions, it is also an offense to serve alcohol to an already-intoxicated person, and, often, alcohol can only be sold by persons qualified to serve responsibly through alcohol server training.

 The blood alcohol content (BAC) for legal operation of a vehicle is typically measured as a percentage of a unit volume of blood.
 This percentage ranges from 0.00% in Romania and the United Arab Emirates; to 0.05% in Australia, South Africa, Germany, Scotland, and New Zealand (0.00% for underage individuals); to 0.08% in England and Wales, the United States and Canada.

 The United States Federal Aviation Administration prohibits crew members from performing their duties within eight hours of consuming an alcoholic beverage, while under the influence of alcohol, or with a BAC greater than 0.04%.

 In the United States, the United Kingdom, and Australia, public intoxication is a crime (also known as "being drunk and disorderly" or "being drunk and incapable").

 In some countries, there are special facilities, sometimes known as "drunk tanks", for the temporary detention of persons found to be drunk.

 Religious views

+Some religious groups permit the consumption of alcohol; some permit consumption but prohibit intoxication; others prohibit any amount of alcohol consumption altogether.